llimllib/git-ls/README.md

 In a terminal that supports [OSC8 links](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) such as kitty, iterm or wezterm, `git ls` will provide helpful hyperlinks.

 - file names are linked to files
+- commit messages are linked to the commits
 - commit authors are linked to their list of commits
 - PR numbers are linked to the PR